AliIbrahim996/SE2_guidline/README.md

       \
       &nbsp;
   2. **Run .exe file**:
-  Once the software bundle has been downloaded, you can start the installation by double clicking on the file with the ending .exe
+  Once the software bundle has been downloaded, you can start the installation by double clicking on the file with the endin.exe
     \
     &nbsp;
   3. **Start the setup wizard**:
+     \
+      &nbsp;
       ![1](assets/XAMPP_01.jpg)
       \
       &nbsp;
   4. **Choose software components**:
+      \
+      &nbsp;
      ![2](assets/XAMPP_02.jpg)
      \
       &nbsp;
   5. **Choose the installation directory**:
+     \
+      &nbsp;
      ![3](assets/XAMPP_03.jpg)
      \
       &nbsp;
   6. **Start the installation process**:
+      \
+      &nbsp;
      ![4](assets/XAMPP_04.jpg)
      \
       &nbsp;
   7. **Complete installation**:
+     \
+      &nbsp;
      ![5](assets/XAMPP_05.jpg)

 \